 Value

 Positive

 Features of historical note within Character Area P7 such as the Portreath Incline and features such as granite stiles should be identified, maintained and preserved for future generations.
 Improved interpretation of these features could enhance this area.
+There is also a multi-use trail through Glenfeadon linking Gwel-an-Mor holiday chalets and Portreath Village.
+The trail is well used and is part of the Mining Trail network.

 Negative

 This area of the parish has been extensively and densely developed.
 The Ops Room site is in poor condition and other historic sites such as the upper part of the Incline and the site of the stationary steam engine at Marina Court could be better managed.
 The Gwel-an-Mor development, particularly the pitched roof lodges have a high landscape and visual impact.
-There is a very steep gravel section to the woodland walk which is unsafe and could benefit from steps.

-Pressures and condition

-Many dwellings in this area are holiday lets or in second home ownership, although some of the developments at Gwel-an-Mor now have permission for all year-round use and therefore are effectively residential houses.
-Whilst tourism is of great benefit, it can also be detrimental to the community if the balance becomes even further outweighed in the relationship to holiday / residential.
-Access down to the village is an issue for older people with the Mineral Tramway the only off road' walking route down to the beach and village.
-There is a potential pressure for further extension of the Gwel-an-Mor site and for other residential development in adjacent fields.